 Too much skin hanging over the clitoris glans can interfere with normal sexual function and stimulation.
 Correction can be done, but care should be taken not to remove too much.
 In the patient who has had the clitoris hood completely removed (as in female circumcision), a new clitoris hood, or prepuce, can be reconstructed using local skin flaps.
 Corrective plastic surgery is designed to remove just enough of the hood to allow the proper degree of stimulation to occur during intercourse while leaving the protective function of the clitoral hood intact.

 Vaginaplasty refers to vaginal tightening.
 When the vaginal os, or external opening, is too wide, excessively large, or patulous, this situation can result in unsatisfactory sexual relations.
 Such a condition may be related to trauma, especially the trauma of childbirth, or the result of an episiotomy repair that failed.
 In either instance, the result is the same.
 Correction consists of transposing internal tissue flaps across the midline and securing them well.
 The size of the vaginal opening, or “os,” must be carefully reconstructed to its normal diameter.
-Thereafter, excess skin is excised, and closure of the skin and mucosal covering is made over the repair.
+Thereafter, excess skin and mucosa are excised, and closure of the skin and mucosal covering is made over the repair.
 Sexual intercourse can be resumed in six weeks, at which time maximum strength of the repair will have been achieved.

 At Fairbanks Plastic Surgery Center, our plastic surgeons have extensive experience over many years of performing Female Cosmetic Genital Surgery.
-Call for a consultation, if you have a problem in this area.
+Be sure to call for a consultation, if you have a problem in this area.

 Things to avoid with Vaginaplasty, Labiaplasty & Cosmetic Female Genital Surgery